Debugging

 in a null pointer.
 Sadly, I was mistaken.
 Looking at the error message, which

-places swapping in a null pointer; the first I changed to swap in 0x1
+places swapping in a null pointer; the first I changed to swap in 0x1, the

 originating from.